It is really not inconvenient

 If we are to take a look at Jesus’s life then we will see the abundance of seemly "inconvenient" things that he took on.
 Instead of dwelling in heaven he came to earth as a man and endured the troubles of this life.
 He didn't have to, but he chose to!
 He worked as a carpenter, he traveled many miles to preach the gospel, and he was battered and abused on the cross to the point of death.
 However Christ did those things out of love, he didn't come to be served but to serve (Matthew 20:28).
 He laid down his life and took on our iniquities because he didn't want us to suffer in hell.
 Nothing that Christ did was easy, it all required sacrifice.
 However, he didn't view his life as inconvenient but as an opportunity to do his father's will.
 We have been called to live our lives with the same intentions that Jesus did.

-For someone that doesn't love the Lord, abstaining from sex, turning the other cheek, going to church, etc. May seem a bit “extra” and unnecessary.
+For someone that doesn't love the Lord, abstaining from sex, turning the other cheek, going to church, etc. It may seem a bit “extra” and unnecessary.
 However, when you love the Lord, you realize that there is no request that is too big.
 Christ did what many people would perceive as inconvenient for God’s glory, and as a result, we aren't chained to sin.
 It's all about perspective!
-If we glance at the work that Christ did, then all we may see is some form of inconvenience; however, if we are to take a look at the results of his labor than we will see dedication.
+If we glance at the work that Christ did, then all we may see is some form of inconvenience; however, if we are to take a look at the results of his labor then we will see dedication.
 We mustn't dwell on what we may not be doing, and remember that living for God is the most beneficial thing that we could ever do!

 Inconveniences are bothersome, disruptive, and time-consuming; ultimately having a relationship with God isn't inconvenient.
 We live in a society that rebels against the word of God, and occasionally it can be very challenging to rise against the traditions of this world.
 The Christian lifestyle may sometimes seem inconvenient, and at times you may feel like you're missing out.
 But let's be honest here!
 What will you gain from living an ungodly life?
 What will you produce from living in the world?
 What's more important than serving God?